mbrenman/PoloApp/README.md

 * Whitelist of users that can always connect - how do we update from the non-user’s phone?
 * DONE - Show “waiting…” or “connecting…” before pulling target’s data or when target is at (0º, 0º) —> not connecting
 * Add call or text button from the arrow screen (blank out if no supplied phone number)
+* Add map button from arrow screen
+* Ability to drop pins for new locations (click on map)
 * Update friend list with contact nicknames/names if phone number is supplied and in contacts
 * DONE - Make adding friends faster
 * Custom colors -- change icon too